Here is my analysis of the Great Britain & Ireland (GB&I) men’s amateur golf rankings as at 1st July 2018 (Quarter 2 –

 To view the two main Amateur Rankings referred to above please click the links below: –

 Scratch Players World Amateur Ranking (SPWAR) – apply GB&I filter in the top right hand corner

 World Amateur Golf Ranking (WAGR) – GB&I filter already applied

 There is no question in my mind that the SPWAR is the most accurate amateur golf ranking.
-I discussed the reasons for this in an article I wrote in February 2016 (and have subsequently updated a few times since) – ‘Why The SPWAR Is Better Than The WAGR’.
+I discussed the reasons for this in an article I originally wrote in February 2016 (and have subsequently updated a few times since) – ‘Why The SPWAR Is Better Than The WAGR’.

 However, the WAGR is undoubtedly the most important ranking because of the credibility given to it by both The R&A and the USGA and because it is used by many events, particularly outside of the USA, to assist with entry eligibility.

 As I am not a player and am not running a tournament, but am solely interested in assessing who are GB&I’s best amateur golfers, my personal preference is for the SPWAR.

 The GBCAR provides an interesting aggregation of the two leading amateur rankings and of course gives me something to do at each quarter end.